Invention for Innovation - Product Development Award Stage 1 Guidance for Applicants

 It is essential that you clearly identify the health and care need your research meets or contributes to.
 Outline the anticipated value or contribution the intervention will provide, making a clear health economic case and indicating the anticipated timescales for any proposed impacts to be realised.

-Describe how the proposed solution may have an impact on patient benefit (such as reduced mortality or morbidity, improved quality of life, reduced misdiagnosis, improved patient outcomes and experiences) and/or on future health care provision and long-term outcomes, comparing it with the existing standard of care and any other competing solutions in development or on the market.
-Describe why your approach is superior and what its benefit would be over existing NHS practice.
+Describe how the proposed solution may have an impact on patient, service user, carer benefit (such as reduced mortality or morbidity, improved quality of life, reduced misdiagnosis, improved patient outcomes and experiences) and/or on future health care provision and long-term outcomes, comparing it with the existing standard of care and any other competing solutions in development or on the market.
+Describe why your approach is superior and what its benefit would be over existing NHS and/or social care practice.

 Review of existing evidence - How does the existing literature support this proposal?

 Explain why this research is needed now, in terms of time, relevance and competing solutions.
 We will only fund research which is informed by a review of the existing evidence.